Stratxgy/Linora-Lib/README.md

     Text = 'This is a toggle',
     Default = true, -- Default value (true / false)
-    Tooltip = 'This is a tooltip', -- Information shown when you hover over the toggle

-    Callback = function(Value)
+    Tooltip = 'This is a tooltip', -- Information shown when you hover over the toggle Callback = function(Value)
         print('[cb] MyToggle changed to:', Value)
     end
 })

-MyToggle:OnChanged(function()
-    -- here we get our toggle object & then get its value print('MyToggle changed to:', Toggles.MyToggle.Value) end)
 ```